Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 Programme Leader Dr Kelli Zezulka said: “The students have full ownership over these projects.
 They spend the first trimester in research and development, and then the more practical work of making the productions begins in January.
 All of the creative and logistical decisions are made by the students, and this gives them the opportunity to be as ambitious as they can be.
 All of the shows are produced with no budget, ensuring that sustainability is embedded throughout the process — something that they will need to consider seriously as working professionals after graduation.
 We were thrilled this year to also have the support of Salford’s sustainability team and to be part of Go Green Salford.”

 Merlin Fox agrees.
-They said: “My experience on this show was a lot of fun and it was helpful developing my skills in set design as well as learning some soft skills that I will one day hopefully use in the industry.
+They said: “My experience on this show was a lot of fun and it was helpful for developing my skills in set design as well as learning some soft skills that I will one day hopefully use in the industry.
 I look forward to doing this again.”

 Collectively, the students demonstrated the transformative power of sustainable, design-driven theatre, and how the challenges of the climate crisis can be met with creativity and conviction.
 Their future looks promising!

-MANCHESTER IMPROV FESTIVAL
+THE MANCHESTER IMPROV FESTIVAL IS BACK!

-by
+by Sean Mason

 By Millie Norman